openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/building-AAPS.md

 :class: dropdown

 Git is known as a “_Versioning Control System_” (VCS).\
 Git is a program that allows you to track changes in code and to collaborate with others.
-You will use Git to make a copy of the **AAPS** source code from the Github website to your local computer.
+You will use Git to make a copy of the **AAPS** source code from the GitHub website to your local computer.
 Then, you will use Git on your computer to build the **AAPS** application (apk).
 :::

 #### Steps for Installing Git